Meet Taco – The Diva

 Back before I knew of her, ehrm, *lovely* personality, Taco played the starring role in my attempt to re-home some of our chickens.
 She was going to find a new home, but fought (literally fought) her way back into ours.

 She’s our most photogenic bird by far.
 That’s not only because she’s one of the only hens that will hold still for more than a second.
 I think this little diva actually enjoys getting her photo taken.
 Every time I’m out with my camera, she’s right next to me, nonchalantly throwing poses and waiting for the shutter to click.
-In fact, Taco is such a cover girl that she’s won herself a spot in the Natural Chicken Keeping calendar this year!
-You’ll also see our adorable chick Marley featured in the month of March.
+In fact, Taco is such a cover girl that she’s won herself a spot in the Natural Chicken Keeping calendar one year!

 That’s all for now, more up close and personal chicken profiles to come in the future.